Hakeeb Adelakun: Bristol City

 In July 2018, following the expiration of his contract at Scunthorpe, Adelakun joined Championship club Bristol City, signing a three-year deal with the option of a further year.

 Adelakun signed for Rotherham United until the end of the 2019–20 season on 9 January 2020.

 On 24 September 2020, Adelakun signed for Hull City on a season-long loan deal.
 He would make his debut for Hull City on 26 September 2020 away to Northampton Town in a League One game.
 He would score his first goal for the club on 3 October 2020, in the 1–0 home win against Plymouth Argyle.
 On 4 January 2021, Adelakun was recalled by Bristol City, ending his loan deal at Hull.

 On 14 May 2021, Adelakun was released from Bristol City following his contract expiring.

 Lincoln City

 On 26 July 2021. he would join Lincoln City on a long-term contract.
 He would make his Lincoln City debut on the opening day of the season, coming off the bench against Gillingham.
 His first goal for the club would come against Bradford City in the EFL Trophy on 31 August 2021.
+The club announced he would be released following the end of the 2023–24 season.

-Gillingham FC
+Gillingham (loan)

 On 15 August 2022, he joined Gillingham on loan for the season.
 He made his debut the following day, in a 2–0 defeat to Harrogate Town.

+Doncaster Rovers (loan)

+On 22 January 2024, he joined Doncaster Rovers on loan for the season.
+His arrival coincided with an upturn in form for the club and having registered three goals and four assists across February, he was named the EFL League Two Player of the Month.
+He would miss the decisive penalty in the League Two play-offs semi final against Crewe Alexandra.

+Salford City

+On 30 August 2024, Adelakun joined League Two club Salford City on a one-year deal.
+He was offered a new contract at the end of the 2024–25 season.

+Cheltenham Town

+On 10 November 2025, Adelakun signed a short-term deal with Cheltenham Town.